Engineering, Entrepreneurship and Innovation / Technology, Entrepreneurship and Innovation – Faculty of Engineering

 • SEP 755 – Marketing Analytics

-• SEP 773 – Leadership for Innovation
+• SEP 773 – Teamwork, Leadership and Innovation

 • SEP 793 – Entrepreneurial Opportunity Identification